Deep Bellman Hedging: Introduction

 where $U$ represents a risk-adjusted return metric.

 The work presented here is an extension of our patent application~\cite{PATENT_DH}.
 The main contribution is to provide a numerical implementation method for the practical problem of being able to represent arbitrary portfolios of derivatives as states using purely historic data.
-We also clarify conditions under which the corresponding Bellman equations are well-posed and admit unique finite solutions.
+This means it does not require the development of a market simulator, c.f.~\cite{MULTIASSET}.